space-cadet/yt-mcp/memory-bank/progress.md

 4. **Large Result Sets**: Very large result sets (hundreds or thousands of items) may require multiple API calls and pagination handling.

 5. **Language Support**: Transcript retrieval has limitations based on available caption tracks for videos.

+6. **Type Declarations**: The TypeScript type declarations for YouTube API responses were updated to properly handle GaxiosResponse types.
+This required adding the gaxios package as a dependency.

 These issues are inherent to the YouTube API rather than problems with the implementation, but they should be considered when using the server.